deadboltmods/deadbolt-web-app/src/markdown/resources/links.md

 ## Buy DEADBOLT

-Note: DCP is only available for the Steam version.
+DCP is <span class="color-r">only available</span> for the Steam version.
 If you'd like a DRM-free version, buying from Humble gives you both a Steam key and a non-DRM build.

 - [Buy on Steam](https://store.steampowered.com/app/394970/DEADBOLT/)
 - [Buy on Humble](https://www.humblebundle.com/store/deadbolt)